BinProxy is a proxy for arbitrary TCP connections. You can define custom message formats using the BinData gem.

 From Rubygems

-You may need to use sudo , depending on your Ruby installation.
+gem install binproxy sudo , depending on your Ruby installation.
+From Source

 git clone https://github.com/nccgroup/BinProxy.git binproxy